Seagate/cortx-motr/doc/Motr_LNet_Transport.rst

 The use of a receive pool is optional, but if attached to a transfer machine, the association lasts the life span of the transfer machine.
 When a transfer machine is stopped or failed, receive buffers from (any) buffer pools will be put back into their pool.
 This will be done by the M0_net_tm_event_post() subroutine before delivering the state change event to the application or signalling on the transfer machine’s channel.

 There is no reason why automatic and manual provisioning cannot co-exist.
 It is not desirable to mix the two, but mainly because the application has to handle two different buffer release schemes- transport level semantics of the transfer machine are not affected by the use of automatic provisioning.

+**Future LNet buffer registration support**

+The implementation can support hardware optimizations available at buffer registration time, when made available in future revisions of the LNet API.
+In particular, Infiniband hardware internally registers a vector (translating a virtual memory address to a "bus address") and produces a cookie, identifying the vector.
+It is this vector registration capability that was the original reason to introduce M0_net_buf_register(), as separate from M0_net_buf_add() in the Network API.